kroll-j/graphserv/doc/usage.rst

 GraphServ accepts commands and data in a line-based command language.
 Its command interface follows the same basic syntax and principles as is used for GraphCore commands (see `GraphCore spec <https://github.com/jkroll20/graphcore/blob/master/spec.rst>`_).

 The following is the list of GraphServ commands.
-Words in square brackets denote access level.
+Words in square brackets denote access level (see below).

 create-graph [admin] ::